wp-insider/simple-membership/simple-membership/readme.txt

 - Added a new feature in the 'Bulk Operation' menu tab to allow bulk update members account status.
 - Improved the email validation in the new registration form UI.
 - Updated the Spanish language translation file.
+- Changed the aciton hook name 'swpm_login' to 'swpm_after_login_authentication' to describe the hook better.

 = 4.3.9 =
 - Note: Significant updates have been made to the PayPal's new API related code in this release.
 Please take a backup of your site before updating.